dannycxh/EvergreenIOS/README.md

 Initial version of Evergreen iOS SDK, enjoy!

 *Note*: You may not implement TrialPay's services or technology on applications that are directed at, or collect data from, children under the age of 13.

+*Note*: You are required to display [TrialPay's Privacy Policy](http://www.trialpay.com/legal/privacy-policy/) and [Terms of Use](http://www.trialpay.com/legal/terms/) to all users with any TrialPay offers displayed on your site or app.